softwarefactory-project/DLRN/doc/source/installation.rst

   following drivers:

   * ``dlrn.drivers.mockdriver.MockBuildDriver``, which uses Mock to build the package.
-There are some optionsl configuration options in the ``[mockbuild_driver]`` section.
+There are some optional configuration options in the ``[mockbuild_driver]`` section.
+  * ``dlrn.drivers.kojidriver.KojiBuildDriver``, which uses `koji <https://fedoraproject.org/wiki/Koji>`_
+    to build the package.
+There are some mandatory configuration options in the ``[kojibuild_driver]`` section.
+To use this driver, you need to make sure the ``koji`` command (or any alternative if you use a different binary) is installed on the system.

 * ``coprid`` defines the Fedora Copr id to use to compile the packages instead of using mock.
 The ``copr-cli`` package needs to be